 You can read more about Overcoming Pornography in a series of articles published on my blog which help readers understand more about practical ways to give up online pornography, signs of problematic pornography use and how it feels to be 365 days in recovery from pornography addiction.

-Therapy is directive, solution focused, motivational and holistic in nature by discussing and understanding all the factors which have impacted the individual and caused the problem with pornography.
+Therapy is directive, solution focused and integrative through discussing and understanding all the factors which have impacted the individual and caused the problem with pornography and related behaviours.

 - Promoting sexual healthy characteristics.